 An advertisement can be a great way for a nonprofit to raise awareness about a cause that might have otherwise eluded you in your day-to-day life.

 If you become aware of a new cause or issue through the advertisement, the ad has done its job, and the campaign is successful.

 It can be hard for nonprofits to gain exposure in the same way a for-profit business can.
 The lack of commercial elements can reduce how much interest someone has in a nonprofit’s message.

+You’ll recall that this exposure is not for them, but rather, for their cause or message.
 That goes back to our point from before.
 The more people who are privy to that cause of message, the better!

 We established that a private group or nonprofit engaging in advocacy advertising does not recoup the money they spend on a campaign.
 That doesn’t mean they don’t save money.

 Advertising comes in all sorts of forms.
 Some are a lot more expensive than others, such as radio and television, yet they don’t have the reach that they did decades prior.

 Thus, by embracing some forms of advertising more so than others, a nonprofit or private company can still get the word out about its message or cause but not have to spend a large sum to do it.
 It’s a win-win.